alu-rwa-dsa/summative-liplan_elnaam_sugira_team/README.md

 ## Contributing
 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
-Get started here [link](CONTRIBUTING).
+Open Contributing to read guidelines.

 ## Bibliography